Shark bites teenage surfer along Hawaii's Big Island

 Lifeguard Nohea Matsuoka said the victim suffered "two big lacerations to his buttocks and his thigh."

-Authorities will survey the Pohoiki area, "and if there are no signs of the shark, it will be reopened, possibly today," Aila said.
+Authorities will survey the Pohoiki area, "and if there are not signs of the shark, it will be reopened, possibly today," Aila said.

 Aila said the incident marks the ninth shark attack on a person in Hawaiian waters this year.
 Last Wednesday, a 20-year-old woman from Germany had her arm bitten off by a shark while snorkeling in Maui, he said.